huggingface/tokenizers/bindings/python/README.md

 see (numpy arrays, `Self`) are declared with `#[pyo3(signature = (...) -> "Type")]` annotations in the Rust code.

+CI enforces this twice: the committed stubs must match what stub-gen produces, and `mypy.stubtest` checks them against the actual runtime (accepted differences are listed and explained in `stubtest_allowlist.txt`).

 ## How it works (internals)

 A `Tokenizer` holds two things behind one lock: